 The biomass power plant was constructed by BWSC and is owned by a joint venture between BWSC, Copenhagen Infrastructure Partners and PensionDanmark.

 The electricity generated by the straw-fuelled power plant, which is enough for 70,000 UK households, is fed into the national grid and provides an estimated annual CO2 emissions reduction of 300,000 tonnes.

 The Brigg Biomass Power Plant is based on a steam / turbine cycle with relatively advanced steam parameters.

 The process is virtually carbon neutral; the combustion of the straw only releases the carbon dioxide that the straw absorbed from the atmosphere during its growth.
 This saves the CO2 emissions which would otherwise have been released from burning fossil fuels to generate the same amount of electricity.

 OPERATION AND MAINTENANCE (O&M):

-The combustion gases generated in the process will pass through a complete cleaning system before being released through the chimney stack, and the ash produced due to the combustion of straw will be recycled for fertiliser.
+The combustion gases generated in the process pass through a complete cleaning system before being released through the chimney stack, and the ash produced due to the combustion of straw can be recycled for fertiliser.